 The following is an editorial by Alicja Grzadkowska, former senior news editor at Insurance Business.

 Last week, I wrapped up my work at Insurance Business and bid farewell to my team and our parent company Key Media.
-Over the past three-plus years, I’ve learned a lot from writing about the insurance industry, and leaving it behind has given me a chance to think about what will stay with me as I move on to new endeavours.
+Over the past three-plus years, I’ve learned a lot from writing about the insurance industry, and leaving it behind has given me a chance to think about what will stay with me as I move on to new endeavors.

 My main challenge when I started at Insurance Business was wrapping my head around the complexities of this sector.
 While I had a background in business journalism, I had never focused in on the insurance space so intently, and knew very little about it, besides what I gleaned from buying auto and renters’ insurance.
 Suddenly, I was writing articles on personal and commercial lines, as well as reinsurance and all of the other developments that touch this industry – my first two articles were about the aftermath of the 2017-18 US wildfire season, and a tribute to a Canadian insurance leader who had passed away.
 I had to learn very quickly what all of the terminology meant and how to explain it in an interesting and readable way to our audience, many of whom already had experience in insurance.

 I was pleasantly surprised to find out just how open insurance professionals were to helping me personally, as well as the broader public, understand what it is that they do.
 This proved to be helpful throughout my entire time at Insurance Business since, as some of you can relate, there are many pockets and niches of insurance that you might not stumble upon in the course of your everyday work, yet suddenly have to know a lot about for the benefit of the end reader or customer.